blynkkk/blynk-library/examples/Export_Demo/myPlant_ESP8266/README.md

    ![App Ready](https://github.com/blynkkk/blynk-library/blob/master/extras/docs/images/demo_app.png)

-   **NOTE:** This is a simulation of a plant watering device.
+   **Note:** This is a simulation of a plant watering device.
 The app is communicating with the hardware, but the data is not real.

 # Resetting board configuration